Ozdotdotdot/sonotui/README.md

 # sonotui

-Self-hosted Sonos control — Go daemon + Rust terminal UI with native album art.
+Self-hosted Sonos control.
+Go daemon + Rust terminal UI with native album art.

 <!-- Add a screenshot here once you have one -->
 <!-- ![sonotui](docs/screenshot.png) -->